Blog

 • Where: Donald Stephens Convention Center, Rosemont, Illinois

-• Who: Retailers, food processors, distributors, food manufacturers, growers, foodservice, testing laboratories, importing/exporting, law firms, and other food safety professionals
+• Who: Retailers, food processors, distributors, food manufacturers, growers, food service, testing laboratories, importing/exporting, law firms, and other food safety professionals

 • Find KTL: Stop by our booth (#408) in the exhibit hall!